frotunato/PineappleJS/README.md

 ## An input example

 - Declare variables using the 'var' keyword.
 You can use them as part of any command.
-- Use if/else statements as you please, there is no nesting limit nor performance penalty.
+- Use if/else statements as you please; there is no nesting limit nor performance penalty.
-- Prefix a command with '::' to only execute it once, otherwise it will execute once per game tick.
+- Prefix a command with '::' to only execute it once; otherwise, it will execute once per game tick.

 ```
 var playerInGeneralArea = @a[18,3,-14,dx=-19,dy=5,dz=-10]